DiscreteTom/q-cli-history-inspector/README.md

 ## Usage

 1. Open the application in your browser
-2. Click on the upload area or drag and drop a SQLite database file
+2. Click on the upload area or drag and drop an Amazon Q CLI database file
-3. View the database information and table schemas
+3. View the conversation history table showing all conversation paths
-4. Expand any table to see its column details and CREATE TABLE statement
+4. Click "View" on any conversation to see its full content
 5. Click "Load Another File" to switch to a different database

-## Supported File Formats

-- `.db`
-- `.sqlite`
-- `.sqlite3`
+## Database Structure

+The application reads from Amazon Q Developer CLI database files and specifically looks for:
+- **conversations table** with `key` (conversation folder path) and `value` (conversation data) columns
+- Other tables in the database: `migrations`, `history`, `auth_kv`, `state`

+## Important Notes

+- **File Locking**: Make sure to close Amazon Q CLI completely before loading database files
+- **File Copy**: If you get "malformed database" errors, try copying the database file to a different location first
+- **Database Location**: Amazon Q CLI databases are typically stored in `~/.aws/amazonq/` or similar directories

 ## Technology Stack